frederic-perez/AmE-dictionary/data/idioms.md

 __six in one, (and) half a dozen in the other__ The difference between these two options is negligible, irrelevant, or unimportant; either option is fine or will work as well as the other.
 __skid mark__ _slang_ :two: (skid marks) A mark or streak of feces on the inside of one’s underpants.
 __slackjawed__ _He had gone slackjawed when Jack topd him the news._
+__slap (one) around__ To physically assault someone, especially as a means of control or intimidation. _Our dad wasn’t afraid to slap us around a bit when we got out of line as kids._
 __slap (one) on the wrist__ To issue one with a very mild, inconsequential punishment or warning.
 __slice and dice__ :two: To divide something into many small parts especially to use the result for one’s own purposes.
 __slightly built__ Thin and not very strong or muscular. _The slightly built, 27-year-old man._